isomerpages/moe-acjc/_about-us/Admissions.md

 ---
 ### JOINT ADMISSION EXERCISE (JAE)

 The Joint Admission Exercise (JAE) is conducted by the Ministry of Education after the release of the GCE “O” Level examination results.
-For more information regarding the JAE (timeline, schoolfinder), you may refer to the Ministry of Education's JAE website [here](https://www.moe.gov.sg/jae).
+For more information regarding the JAE (timeline, schoolfinder), you may refer to the Ministry of Education's JAE website (https://www.moe.gov.sg/jae).

 ### APPEALS

-The 2026 Appeal for admission into ACJC will begin on 3 February 2026, upon the release of the Joint Admission Exercise (JAE) posting results.
+Appeal for admission to ACJC will begin once the Joint Admission Exercise (JAE) posting results have been released.
+The appeal application is done fully online.

-The online form will be made available here on the same day, together with the list of required documents.
+Students who wish to submit an appeal should take note of the following:

+* Applicants must meet the cut-off points for the respective course (Science or Arts) for the appeal to be considered.
+* If you are admitted to your posted school via Direct School Admissions (DSA), you are not eligible to participate in this exercise.
+* Late and/or incomplete applications will not be considered.
+* Shortlisted applicants will be notified of the result of the appeal application through the contact information provided by 9 February 2026, 5pm.

+You are required to submit the following documents in PDF format as part of your online appeal application:

+* GCE 'O' Level Results Slip
+* 2026 JAE Form A
+* JAE Verification Slip (JC Choices)
+* CCA Records
+* Other supporting documents (if applicable)

+Students who wish to submit an appeal are to do so through one of the following online forms:
+* For students who have participated in the JAE, submit your application here: [https://go.gov.sg/acjc-jae-appeals](https://go.gov.sg/acjc-jae-appeals)
+* For Singaporeans/PR who did not participate in the JAE, submit your application here: [https://go.gov.sg/acjc-nonjae-appeals](https://go.gov.sg/acjc-nonjae-appeals)
+* For foreign students who did not participate in the JAE, submit your application here: [https://go.gov.sg/acjc-nonjae-appeals-foreigners](https://go.gov.sg/acjc-nonjae-appeals-foreigners)

+The **deadline** for submission of appeal application is **6 February 2026, 5pm**.

 ### DIRECT SCHOOL ADMISSION (DSA)